Periodic X-ray Modulation and its relation with orbital elements in Compact Binaries: Results of our Analysis

 Table 1 summarizes results of our analysis.
-Known system parameters are also given.
-In Column 1, names of the systems are given.
+Known system parameters are given with references.
+In Column 1, names of the systems are written.
 In Cols.
 2 and 3, we present known masses of black holes and companions.
 In Cols.
 4 and 5, we present inclination angles and periods as reported in the literature.
 In Cols.
-6 and 7, we present centroid periods $T$ as obtained from power density spectra (PDS) of complete data set from {\it Swift} (Col. 6) and {\it RXTE} (Col. 7) after fitting peaks with Lorenztian.
+6 and 7, we present centroid periods $T$ as obtained from power density spectra (PDS) of the complete data set from Swift (Col. 6) and RXTE (Col. 7) after fitting peaks with Lorenztian as described earlier.
 In Cols.
-8 and 9 we present periods obtained from Lomb-Scargle periodogram.
-Finally, in Col. 10, we present estimated eccentricity (e) of the orbits.
-For this, we first obtained rms value of the Lorentzian which fits the periodicity.
-For high mass X-ray binaries, such as Cyg X-1 and Cyg X-3, the rms values obtained from the fitted Lorentzian were found to be very small, namely, $0.067$ and $0.089$ respectively.
-We compute eccentricities for these objects from
+8 and 9 we present periods obtained from Lomb-Scargle periodogram from these two satellites.
+Finally, in Col. 10, on the top, we present estimated rms power (in \%), and in the middle, eccentricity ($e$) of the orbits.
+Also, a measure of statistical significance (in units of standard deviation $\sigma$ of Gaussian distribution) is given at the bottom (within parentheses).

-as derived from Equation (1).
-Eccentricities turned out to be $0.022$ for Cyg X-1 and $0.03$ for Cyg X-3 respectively.
-For the rest of the objects, rms values were very high, larger than $100\%$!
-For these, we assume that rms value is directly proportional to $\frac{N_p}{N_a}$, ratio of photon counts at the perinigrumcavum and aponigrumcavum respectively.
-This yields larger, yet sensible, eccentricities for these objects.
-Our estimate of eccentricity for Cyg X-1 ($0.022$) agrees with other estimation of $0.018\pm 0.003$ (Bolton 1975; Orosz et al. 2011) for this object.
-The eccentricity of $0.03$ for Cyg X-3 could also be convincing.
-So we are hopeful that other $e$-values which we put in Table 1 may represent actual eccentricities of the respective orbits.\\ \\
+The procedure to obtain eccentricity is the following.
+We obtained {\it rms} power of the Lorentzian which fits the periodicity.
+For high mass X-ray binaries (HMXBs), such as Cyg X-1 and Cyg X-3, the rms powers obtained from the fitted Lorentzian are found to be $6.72\%$ and $5.30\%$ respectively.
+These are consistent with typical estimates of {\it rms} power (Choudhury et al. 2004).
+From Eq.(2), if we assume that the ratio is proportional to the ratio of the number of soft photons emitted at ANC and PNC then one can derive the fractional change in photon counts $\frac{\Delta N}{N}$ of {\it rms} fraction as a function of the eccentricity $e$ as,